hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 ### Possible rule match outcomes:

-When a new Patient resource is compared with all other resources of that type in the repository, there are four possible cases:
+When a new Patient resource is compared with all other resources of that type in the repository, there are four possible outcomes:

 * CASE 1: No MATCH and no POSSIBLE_MATCH outcomes -> a new Person resource is created and linked to that Patient as MATCH.
 All fields are copied from the Patient to the Person.
 If the incoming resource has an EID, it is copied to the Person.
-Otherwise a new UUID is created and used as the internal EID.
+Otherwise a new UUID is generated and used as the internal EID.

 * CASE 2: All of the MATCH Patient resources are already linked to the same Person -> a new Link is created between the new Patient and that Person and is set to MATCH.

 * CASE 3: The MATCH Patient resources link to more than one Person -> Mark all links as POSSIBLE_MATCH.
 All other Person resources are marked as POSSIBLE_DUPLICATE of this first Person.
 These duplicates are manually reviewed later and either merged or marked as NO_MATCH and the system will no longer consider them as a POSSIBLE_DUPLICATE going forward.
 POSSIBLE_DUPLICATE is the only link type that can have a Person as both the source and target of the link.

-* CASE 4: Only POSSIBLE_MATCH outcomes -> In this case, new POSSIBLE_MATCH links are created and await manual assignment to either NO_MATCH or MATCH.
+* CASE 4: Only POSSIBLE_MATCH outcomes -> In this case, new POSSIBLE_MATCH links are created and await manual reassignment to either NO_MATCH or MATCH.

 # HAPI EMPI Technical Details